 Our medical board defense attorneys represent physicians daily with matters before the medical board, including medical board hearings, investigations, administrative complaints, suspensions, licensure appeals, other disciplinary actions.
-We have a team of licensing defense attorneys that represent physicians daily with matters before the medical boards in Florida, Michigan, Idaho, and Ohio.
+We have a team of licensing defense attorneys that represent physicians daily with matters before the medical boards in Florida, Michigan, and Ohio.
 Our medical board defense attorneys are passionate about the defense of health care providers and fight aggressively to help physicians protect the medical license, career, and reputation.
 Call us today for a free consultation with our team of seasoned attorneys.

 When an administrative complaint is filed that seeks to strip a physician of his/her medical license or discipline a physician, the physician has a right to request a hearing.
 However, you must request a hearing within the specified time or your right to a hearing is waived.
 There are two types of hearings you can request; an informal hearing before the medical board or a formal hearing before an administrative law judge.
 Our medical board defense attorneys are experienced in medical licensing defense and medical board hearings and will be able to listen to the facts of your case and determine which type of hearing is best for you.
 You should contact our medical board defense attorneys immediately if you have received an administrative complaint to ensure that you select the proper hearing and timely file your request for a hearing to preserve your rights.